Italian Lemon Sorbet, Delicious & Refreshing Recipe

 Let’s talk about lemons

-This vitamin also plays a vital role in collagen synthesis, which is essential for skin health.
-Beyond vitamin C, lemons provide a good dose of dietary fibre, particularly pectin, which aids in digestion and promotes gut health.
-They also contain vitamins B6, A, E, folate, and minerals like potassium, calcium, and magnesium.
-These nutrients collectively contribute to overall well-being and are particularly beneficial for heart health, digestion, and skincare.
+- They also contain vitamins B6, A, E, folate, and minerals like potassium, calcium, and magnesium, which contribute to overall well-being and are particularly beneficial for heart health, digestion, and skincare.

 Lemons are incredibly versatile in the culinary world.
 Their juice is a key ingredient in numerous beverages, dressings, marinades, and desserts.
 Lemon zest, which contains the essential oils of the fruit, adds a burst of intense flavour to baked goods, sauces, and garnishes.
 Whole lemons are used in various culinary traditions, such as preserved lemons in Middle Eastern and North African cuisines.
 These preserved lemons are fermented and add a unique tangy depth to dishes like tagines and salads.
 Lemon extract, a concentrated form of lemon flavour, is a popular ingredient in cooking and baking, enhancing the taste of cakes, cookies, and pastries.